Nikobar5/Herma/README.md

 Governor mode doesn't just blindly route traffic—it applies *your* rules with precision.
 Set your boundaries once.
 Work with confidence forever.

-### Privacy Without Paranoia
-We're not anti-cloud.
-We're anti-*forced*-cloud.
-Sometimes speed matters more than privacy.
-Sometimes privacy is non-negotiable.
-You decide.
-Every time.

 ---

 ## The Herma Philosophy

-**Autonomy Through Intelligence**

-We believe AI should amplify your agency, not exploit your ignorance.
-Every feature, every design decision, every line of code serves one
-principle: **you are in control**.

 - **Transparent by design:** You know exactly where your data goes
 - **Local-first architecture:** Privacy is the default, not an